Well-being and pastoral in Prep

 House system

-In the Upper Prep, class teachers remain key to pastoral care.
+In both Lower and Upper Prep, class teachers are key to pastoral care.
 Pupils belong to classes, but also to one of four houses:

 Well-being services